The Record Label's Role in the Music Industry

 Record labels typically set the terms and conditions of artist contracts in their favor.
 In the case of newly signed artists, record labels can control the type of music they record, which can include everything from the way the music sounds to the song lyrics.
-They may also control album cover art.
+They also control album cover art in most instances.

-Depending on the contract structure, record labels may also have the ability to set the amount of money their artists earn.
-While the relationship between an artist and their record label is most often mutually beneficial, there is always the possibility of that relationship becoming contentious.
+Depending on the contract structure, record labels also have the ability to set the amount of money their artists earn.
+While the relationship between artists and their record labels is often mutually beneficial, there always is the possibility of that relationship becoming contentious.
 The more successful artists get, the greater their ability to renegotiate contracts to include more favorable terms.